GivyBoy/GivyBoy/README.md

     me = GivyBoy()
 ```

-- 🌱 I’m currently a Sophomore at the University of Miami double majoring in Math (with a conc in Prob and Stats) and CS, with a minor in Astrophysics
+- 🌱 I’m currently a Sophomore at the University of Miami double majoring in Math (Prob and Stats) and CS, with a minor in Astrophysics
 - I'm an incoming SWE Intern (STEP) at Google for the Summer of 2023
 - I’m passionate about applying my finance and cs knowledge to the markets to build interesting applications
 - I lead a Quant team at the University of Miami, where we apply quantitative methods to the markets